bernaahad1/calculator/README.md

 Readme file for Calculator
+This is project for the first semester in FMI SU

 The expression that is wanted to be solved must be written in the aritmetic_expression.txt file.
 Between every separate symbol there can be more than one space.
 If you want to enter negative number and